Advertisement

 2x more likely to be obese if sleeping less than 6 hours

-But this isn't just correlation.
-Controlled experiments—where researchers deliberately restrict people's sleep and measure what happens—show that sleep loss directly causes the metabolic and hormonal changes that lead to weight gain.
+And this isn't just a correlation thing where maybe people who sleep less also happen to eat more junk food for unrelated reasons.
+Controlled lab experiments—where researchers deliberately restrict people's sleep and then measure everything that happens—show that sleep loss directly triggers the metabolic and hormonal changes that cause weight gain.
+Your body actually changes.

 "Sleep deprivation is the most underappreciated factor in weight management.
 No amount of willpower can overcome the hormonal tsunami that hits when you're running on empty."